karelia/MockServer/README.md

 As well as listening on it's assigned port, the server listens on a second port which can be used to fake FTP passive data connections.

-Any connection on this port will cause the contents of the server's data property to be sent back, followed by the connection closing.
+Any connection on this port will cause the contents of the `server.data` property to be sent back, followed by the connection closing.

 ## Substitions

 There is a subsitituion system which allows the output that is sent back to vary somewhat based on context.
-You can use variables $0, $1, $2 etc in a response, to refer to parts of the pattern that was matched against.
+You can use variables `$0`, `$1`, `$2` etc in a response, to refer to parts of the pattern that was matched against.

 Other substitutions that are currently implemented:

     $address     the IP address of the server; should be 127.0.0.1
     $server      a fake name for the server, to return (eg in FTP responses)
     $pasv        the IP address and port number of the data connection, in FTP format (eg 127,0,0,1,120,12)
     $size        the size of the server's data property

 ## Examples